patricksurry/eastern-front-1941/README.md

 > "Those who fail to learn from history are condemned to repeat it."

+This work is offereed as a learning resource in the same spirit as Crawford's original APX release.
 If you enjoy the game (or not!) please consider donating to an organization like [World Central Kitchen <img height=32 src="doc/images/WCK_Primary_Logo.png">][wck] to support those most impacted by the conflict in Ukraine and by other humanitarian crises worldwide.